Jani Sarajärvi

-Jani Sarajärvi (born 9 September 1979 in Pudasjärvi) is a Finnish-born professional football manager who is currently working as a coach-analyst for The Gambia national team.
+Jani Sarajärvi (born 9 September 1979 in Pudasjärvi) is a Finnish professional football manager who is currently working as the head coach of the Estonia national under-21 football team and the Head of Youth National Teams.
 Sarajärvi, a former pro player, has previously held head or assistant coaching positions in three continents, both in premier club level and national team settings.
-As a researcher PhD student at the University of Lisbon, one of the best academic football institutions in Europe, he is also a highly motivated student of the game.
+He also holds a PhD from the University of Lisbon.

 Club career

-Sarajärvi’s professional playing career lasted 11 years and during this time he played in Veikkausliiga and Allsvenskan, earning one senior cap for Finnish national football team and eight for under-21 national team.
+Sarajärvi's professional playing career lasted 11 years and during this time he played in Veikkausliiga and Allsvenskan, earning one senior cap for Finland national team and eight for under-21 national team.
 He won silver and bronze in Veikkausliiga, silver in Finnish cup, and three Finnish League cups.

-Upon retiring in 2010, Sarajärvi began his coaching career as a player-assistant coach at FC YPA in Finnish third tier 2011, later returning to the club as a head coach for years 2013-14.
+Upon retiring in 2010, Sarajärvi began his coaching career as a player-assistant coach at FC YPA in Finnish third tier 2011, later returning to the club as a head coach for years 2013–14.
 After that, Sarajärvi has worked for VPS and HJK in Finland, Independiente del Valle in Ecuador, and The Gambia national team.